 Instructions

-- Pour chocolate chips in a medium glass mixing bowl.
-Microwave in 30 second increments, stirring in between until chocolate is melted.
+- Pour the chocolate chips into a medium glass mixing bowl.
+Microwave in 30-second increments, stirring between each increment, until the chocolate is melted.

-- Dip pretzels rods in chocolate.
-Use the spatula to help you cover ¾ of the rod.
+- Dip the pretzel rods into the melted chocolate.
+Use a spatula to help you cover ¾ of the rod.
 Lightly shake to remove any extra chocolate.

-- Place baking sheets in the refrigerator for 10 minutes to set.
-Remove from the refrigerator and enjoy!
+- Place the baking sheets in the refrigerator for 10 minutes to set.
+Remove from the fridge and enjoy!

 Notes

-- Do heat the chocolate in the microwave for too long.
-If you overheat the chocolate it will burn and be unusable.
+- Don’t heat the chocolate in the microwave for too long.
+If you overheat the chocolate, it will burn and be unusable.

-- Another option, instead of the microwave is to use the double boiler method.
+- Another option, instead of the microwave, is to use the double boiler method.
 With this method, you place a glass bowl over boiling water so that the bowl does not touch the water, and the steam warms the chocolate.
-This is more gentle way to melt the chocolate.
+This is a more gentle way to melt the chocolate.

 - Yet another option to melt the chocolate is to place warm water in a crockpot.
-Place mason jars willed with chocolate chips in the jars and place the jars in the water, this will gently melt the chocolate and keep it melted while you dip your pretzels.
-The challenge with this method is that you need to be careful not to get any of the hot water in the jars of chocolate.
+Place mason jars filled with chocolate chips in the jars and place them in the water.
+This will gently melt the chocolate and keep it melted while you dip your pretzels.
+The challenge with this method is that you need to be careful not to get any hot water in the jars of chocolate.

 Barbara